IllegalCanteen/Password-Manager/README.md

 # Password-Manager
-Creates file and appends sve all password entries.Can randomly generate passwords and automatically copy generated password.Built on tkinter module
+Creates file and appends.Saves all password entries.Can randomly generate passwords and automatically copy generated password.Can search for passwords.Built on tkinter module